mirage/mirage-www/tmpl/blog/mirage-3.0-released.md

 We hope that this change combined with the `opam` workflow changes above will result in *much* less painful API changes in the future, as it will be possible for unikernel authors to target specific versions more readily.

-We'd like to thank particularly, but in no particular order, the following people who contributed to this improvement with code, suggestions, and testing: Hannes Mehnert, Thomas Gazagnaire, Mindy Preston, Anil Madhavapeddy, and Dave Scott.
+We'd like to thank particularly, but in no particular order, the following people who contributed to this improvement with code, suggestions, downstream porting, and testing: Hannes Mehnert, Thomas Gazagnaire, Mindy Preston, Anil Madhavapeddy, and Dave Scott.

 ### Clockier Clocks, Timelier Time